OHIO-ECT/ITS-4900-SDx-HW-01/README.md

 26. Change both radio option to the lower choices (they will un-gray) and fill in the necessary info then click OK and both child windows.

-27. In Ubuntu CLI configure the ens3 aka "Wired connection 1" using nmcli commands.
+27. In Ubuntu-CLI configure the ens3 aka "Wired connection 1" using nmcli commands.
 Example:
 ```
 sudo nmcli general hostname <PICK A HOSTNAME>